tammet/gkc/Share/README.md

 The files base_sequential.txt ... sharedunitsdboublesfull_4_hard_sequential.txt are the results of running the experimental version of gkc with different sharing and parallelism options on either all the 500 FOF problems of CASC from 2023, or just the set of 190 problems gkc could not prove during CASC.

+A number of additional log files have been produced during the experiments, but since these were not relevant for the lessons learned, we have not included these.

 The log file lines corresponding to failed attempts look like this: